schuhva/Music-Generation/doc/releases/2.03/Base_01.rst

 2.03 Melody by Intervals
 ========================

-In the Previous exampel the melody was completly random and did not sound like a melody for us.
-In composed music the melody often only makes small steps of seconds or thirds.
-Note Duration and rests are set by controlled random.
+In the previous example the melody was completely random and did not sound like a melody for us.
+In composed music, the melody often only makes small steps of seconds or thirds.
+So in this Version the melody is created by intervals.
+Note duration and rests are set by controlled random.

 .. code:: python3